* JP Morgan climbs in premarket despite loss in quarter

 * Washington political talks continue to end crisis

 * UMich data on tap

-NEW YORK, Oct 11 (Reuters) - U.S. stock index futures were little changed on Friday, in the wake of the biggest rally since the first trading day of the year, as talks continued in Washington to end a fiscal stalemate that has shut down the government for days.
+NEW YORK, Oct 11 U.S. stock index futures pointed to a flat open on Friday, following the biggest rally since the first trading day of the year, as talks continued in Washington to end a fiscal stalemate that has shut down the government for days.

-* After meeting at the White House on Thursday, President Barack Obama and Republican leaders appeared ready to end a crisis that shut much of the U.S. government Oct.
-1. The crisis began late in September as Republicans tied continued government funding to measures that would undercut the Affordable Care Act, Obama's signature legislative accomplishment.
+After meeting at the White House on Thursday, President Barack Obama and Republican leaders appeared ready to end a crisis that has shut much of the U.S. government since Oct.
+1. The crisis began late in September as Republicans tied continued government funding to modifications to Obama's Affordable Care Act.

-* S&P 500 futures rose 2.2 points and were roughly even with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures gained 25 points and Nasdaq 100 futures added 4 points.
+S&P 500 futures shed 0.2 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 10 points and Nasdaq 100 futures added 3.75 points.

-* Micron Technology Inc fell 2.3 percent to $18 before the opening bell, after the chipmaker posted a smaller-than-expected fiscal fourth-quarter net profit on Thursday.
+Micron Technology Inc fell 1.9 percent to $18.08 before the opening bell, after the chipmaker reported a smaller-than-expected fourth-quarter profit on Thursday.